circular time lab

 Currently, the project is in the process of developing the first implementation, scheduled for spring 2025.
 The concept of the ‘circular time lab’ has been analysed and refined through several workshops involving interested representatives from the industry.
 The experimental framework and innovative time-lapse nature of the ‘Challenge’ have encountered significant interest.

 The project is led by the Center for Typology & Planning in Architecture (CCTP) at the Lucerne University of Applied Sciences and Arts, School of Engineering & Architecture.
-The Department of Agriculture and Forestry (lawa) of the Canton of Lucerne supports the development and implementation of the ‘circular time lab’.
+The Department of Agriculture and Forestry (lawa) of the Canton of Lucerne supports the development and implementation.
+The ‘circular time lab’ is realized within the Alpine Space project ‘BAUHALPS’.

 Project organisation